 Fund Goal and Approach

 The fund seeks long-term capital growth consistent with the preservation of capital.
-Current income is a secondary investment objective.
-To pursue its goals, the fund primarily invests in common stocks issued by U.S. companies.
-The fund may invest up to 20% of its assets in foreign securities (i.e., securities issued by companies organized under the laws of countries other than the U.S.).
+Current income is a secondary goal.
+To pursue these goals, the fund primarily invests in common stocks issued by U.S. companies.
+The fund may invest up to 20% of its assets in foreign securities.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.